LeeroyLabs/sailcms-documentation/src/cms/entries.md

 # Entries

-SailCMS comes with models to help to structure your page contents.
+SailCMS comes with models to help structure your page contents.
 The models are the `Entry`, `EntryType` and the `EntryLayout`.

 ## Entry Type